-- Draft Resolutions WSD-003 through WSD-005 require the utilities to provide WSD with more information on "at-risk" species: - → WSD-003, PG&E-18 Requires PG&E to describe in more detail how its hazard tree analysis focuses on at-risk trees, but it does not require PG&E to name the species. - \rightarrow WSD-004, SCE-14 SCE relies only on growth rate to identify "at-risk" tree species. - → WSD-005, SDG&E-14 Granularity of "at-risk species."
-WSD agrees w/Board recommendation, that not all species within a genus are considered "at risk."

-- > Draft Resolutions WSD-002 through WSD-005 require the utilities to conduct a study: - \rightarrow WSD-003, PGE-26 Effectiveness of increased vegetation clearances. - → WSD-004, SCE-12 SCE does not provide evidence of effectiveness of increased vegetation clearances. - → WSD-005, SDG&E-13 SDG&E required to do a study.
-Lack of risk reduction or other supporting data for increased time-of-trim clearances. - > Draft Resolutions WSD-003 and WSD-004 include other related deficiencies: - → WSD-003, PG&E-22 Some of PG&E's vegetation management inspectors may lack proper certification. - \rightarrow WSD-004, SCE-13 Lack of advancement in vegetation management and inspections. - → WSD-004, SCE-15 Lack of detail on how SCE addresses fast-growing species. - \rightarrow WSD-004, SCE-16 Lack of ISA-certified assessors for hazard tree assessment. - The maturity model asks if vegetation management practices cultivate a native vegetation ecosystem across the territory that is consistent with lower fire risk.28
+- Resolutions WSD-003 through WSD-005 require the utilities to provide WSD with more information on "at-risk" species: - → WSD-003, PG&E-18 Requires PG&E to describe in more detail how its hazard tree analysis focuses on at-risk trees, but it does not require PG&E to name the species. - → WSD-004, SCE-14 SCE relies only on growth rate to identify "at-risk" tree species. - → WSD-005, SDG&E-14 Granularity of "at-risk species."
+WSD agrees w/Board recommendation, that not all species within a genus are considered "at risk." - Resolutions WSD-002 through WSD-005 require the utilities to conduct a study: - → WSD-003, PGE-26 Effectiveness of increased vegetation clearances. - → WSD-004, SCE-12 SCE does not provide evidence of effectiveness of increased vegetation clearances. - → WSD-005, SDG&E-13 SDG&E required to do a study.
+Lack of risk reduction or other supporting data for increased time-of-trim clearances. - → Resolutions WSD-003 and WSD-004 include other related deficiencies: - → WSD-003, PG&E-22 Some of PG&E's vegetation management inspectors may lack proper certification. - → WSD-004, SCE-13 Lack of advancement in vegetation management and inspections. - → WSD-004, SCE-15 Lack of detail on how SCE addresses fast-growing species. - → WSD-004, SCE-16 Lack of ISA-certified assessors for hazard tree assessment.

+• The maturity model asks if vegetation management practices cultivate a native vegetation ecosystem across the territory that is consistent with lower fire risk.

-- The Board recommends that all utilities coordinate and complete an ongoing study, similar to what is ordered in WSD-005, that would ensure vegetation management practices align with best available science.
-The research should be reviewed by an independent scientific advisory panel or developed as part of a working group process overseen by WSD. - The Board recommends the 2021 WMP Guidelines request additional details about the utility's vegetation management decision-making process and how the utility assesses the tradeoffs between vegetation fuel load versus flammability.
-Utilities should justify the removal of species, particularly shrubs, that will not reach a height to touch or contact electrical lines.29 - The Board appreciates WSD-003 requiring SDG&E to list the species within a genus and recommends this requirement be extended to all utilities in the 2021 WMP Guidelines.
+The Board recommends that all utilities coordinate and complete an ongoing study, similar tothat goes beyond what is ordered in Resolution WSD-005, that would ensure vegetation management practices align with best available science.
+The research should be reviewed by an independent scientific advisory panel or developed as part of a working group process overseen by WSD.

+The Board recommends the 2021 WMP Guidelines request additional details about the utility's vegetation management decision-making process and how the utility assesses the tradeoffs between vegetation fuel load versus flammability.
+Utilities should justify the removal of species, particularly shrubs, that will not reach a height to touch or contact electrical lines.

+The Board recommends the 2021 WMP Guidelines require the utilities to develop explicit vegetation management residue plans that ensure that vegetation management itself does not contribute to increased fuel load and increased risk of fire.

+The Board appreciates Resolution WSD-003 requiring SDG&E to list the species within a genus and recommends this requirement be extended to all utilities in the 2021 WMP Guidelines.
 The 2021 WMP Guidelines should also require reporting descriptions of the tree characteristics that justify any "at risk" designation since growth rates for trees vary depending on age and environmental conditions.